vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 35 Alexis Sanderson kindly provided me with the following informatioṇThe Indargarh Pāśupata stone inscription of ad 710–11 was engraved by a Mahāvratin with the name Cāmun. ḍasoma (Journal of the Bihar Research Society 1955, 249–261).
 A Mahāvratin Somibhat.t.āraka/ Sobadeva of the Kolanupākā inscription of ad 1050 is described as proficient in expounding the Somasiddhānta (Select Epigraphs of Andhra Padesh No.4).
 Two inscriptions of the time of the Cola king Rājādhirāja II (Nos.
 403 of 1896 and 206 of 1912 of the Madras Epigraphical Collection), mention a Somasiddhāntin, though ‘soma’ is not affixed to his name: Vāgīśabhat.t.a (EI XXVII (1947–48), 297 f.).
 The predecessors of this and other priests associated with the Tiruvorriyur Temple, ‘five hundred Brˆahmaṇa Mahˆavratins’, were, according to the account of the Sthalapurāṇa, ‘brought from the banks of the Ganges’ (EI XXVII, 300 n.
 1).
 See also Bakker 2014, 149 f. for ◦Soma priests belonging to the Mun. ḍa–Sr ´.ṅkhalika Pāśupatas serving at the Paśupatinātha Temple in Nepal.

 36 VāP 23.214–217; LiP 1.24.120–124.
-Another feature that makes the impression of being secondary is that Aks.apāda (=Gautama?), Kumāra (or Kan. āda), Ul¯uka and Vatsa are mentioned as his pupils.
-Dviveda 1982 remarks about him: ‘Prabhāsatīrtham āsādya somaśarmā prādurbh¯utah. | nāsti pāt.hāntaram atra | .’
+Another feature that makes the impression of being secondary is that Aks.apāda (=Gautama?), Kumāra (or Kan. āda), Ulūka and Vatsa are mentioned as his pupils.
+Dviveda 1982 remarks about him: ‘Prabhāsatīrtham āsādya somaśarmā prādurbhūtah. | nāsti pāt.hāntaram atra | .’

 37 By accepting the reading mahāvratena in l.
 17 instead of the conjecture mahāvrate tena, our interpretation (Bakker 2014) has significantly changed.
 I now think that the inscrip tion tells us most likely that Lakulīśanātha became a ‘Moon on Earth’ thanks to his commitment to the Mahāvrata.